wi7a1ian/csharp-cpu-lab/README.md

 void NodesTranslateWorldEachWithParent(Node* nodes, int count, const Vector3* t)
 ```

-### Cache invalidation (cache coherence)
+### Cache invalidation
 **There are only two hard things in computer science: cache invalidation and naming things.**

+#### coherence -> contention -> invalidation
+- **cache coherence* - uniformity of shared resource data that ends up stored in multiple local caches; usually coherence is maintanied by MESI protocol
+- **cache contention** - multiple cores trying to write to memory locations that are very close to each other (within one cache line)
+- **cache invalidation** - pocessor changing a memory location and then invalidating the cached values of that memory location across all the cache tiers (L1, L2, L3...)

 When working with threads where large object is schared among them (i.e: array), when one thread modifies block of cached data, all other threads that work with the same copy have to re-read the data from the memory, aka invalidate.
 This is speed up with MESI protocol that requires cache to cache transfer on a miss if the block resides in another cache.

 This happens on level of cache lines = 64 bytes.

-It is not about two cores accessing same memory location, it is two cores accessing adjecent memory locations which happen to be on the same cache line.
+**It is not about two cores accessing same memory location, it is two cores accessing adjecent memory locations which happen to be on the same cache line.**

 When such unintentional cache sharing happens, parallel method should use private memory and then update shared memory when done, or let them modify/access only memory regions that are L1 cache line size (64) bytes away from each other.